umairahsan10/crm-backend/docs/COMMUNICATION_NOTIFICATIONS_API_DOCUMENTATION.md

 - **Senders can only update/delete their own notifications** - No cross-editing
 - **HR actions are automatically logged** - Compliance tracking
 - **No global notification access** - Even for Admin/HR roles
+- **Bulk notifications** - Only HR and department managers can send bulk notifications
+- **Bulk notifications are immutable** - Once sent, they cannot be updated or deleted (similar to email)

 ---